faisaltheparttimecoder/tanzu-certificate-exporter/README.md

 # Installation / Usage

-We have created a dedicated doc on how to setup and install the exporter, please check out the [set of instruction provided on the doc](https://github.com/pivotal-gss/tanzu-certificate-exporter/blob/master/Install.md)
+We have created a dedicated doc on how to setup and install the exporter, please check out the [set of instruction provided on the doc](https://github.com/pivotal-gss/tanzu-certificate-exporter/blob/master/Install.md) that include both Cloud Foundry and Kubernetes deployments.

 # Dashboard